Will there be in-person classes for the Queen’s Law JD program in the Fall 2020 term?

 Even if in-person teaching is permitted, public health directives may require physical distancing and thus small classes in relatively large classrooms.
 As a result, some courses may have an in-person component, and others will be taught remotely.
 The exact format for particular courses is still under consideration.

 Will online learning be an option for in-person courses?

 Yes.
 Students who are unable to attend in-person classes can still attend remotely, or catch up to in-person sessions via recordings after the fact; or, in some cases, alternative online group sessions will be held.
 Zoom and other tools will be used to ensure that those unable to attend can participate.

 What will happen with the Queen’s Law Clinics?

 The Clinic courses will resume in the Fall with work being done at the Clinics, but modified to reflect best practices in public health for both the teaching and public work aspects of the Clinics.
-Students approved for the Clinics program for this fall can expect follow-up from the Executive Director of the law clinics and/or individual clinic directors in the coming weeks.
+Clinics will only be offered to those students who can be in Kingston: the ability to attend the clinics and courts is an absolute requirement of the experiential learning program.

 Will our exchange programs continue in Fall 2020?